top of page

 A REWARDING CHALLENGE!

 Every instrument poses challenges to the one learning it.
-Drums is no stranger to this with both coordination, musicality and will-power being tested!
+Whichever instrument you choose to learn will test your coordination, musicality and will-power!
 However, it can be the most rewarding past time once something 'clicks'.

 All students are encouraged to form bands in their own time, and will always be welcomed to the tutor's own performances to observe and learn.

-Parents are also more than welcome (more likely encouraged!) to sit in in the lessons to be involved with the student's learning and experiences.
+Parents are also more than welcome to sit in, so that they can be involved with the student's learning and experiences should they want to.

 Sam playing cajon on tour in Sweden